alamsyahho/python-scripts/postgres_backup_s3/README.md

-# PostgresSQL Backup to Amazon S3 bucket
+# Postgres Backup to Amazon S3 bucket

 Python script to run pg_dump, compress then upload the compressed file to amazon s3 bucket